Should I Hire an RFP Writer?

 Small businesses need to be efficient to be successful.
 No surprise there.
-What is surprising is how many businesses fail to understand the difference between being efficient and being productive.
+What’s surprising is how many businesses fail to understand the difference between being efficient and being productive.
 Efficiency focuses on quality, while productivity focuses on quantity.
 When beginning to respond to RFPs, the goal is to not respond to every RFP — that will undoubtedly consume all of your resources.
 Alternatively, the goal is to produce a quality response while utilizing your resources (both capital and labor) in the most efficient way possible.

 When considering efficiency, it’s important that whatever you’re tracking is measurable.
 When considering RFP efficiency specifically, it’s even more important to measure the results.
-Especially in the beginning, it can be difficult to understand the language, requirements, and what makes a winning response.
+Especially in the beginning, it can be difficult to understand the language, requirements and what makes a winning response.
 And, as is true with learning any new craft, it can take hundreds of hours to master.

 RFP writers are masters of the RFP process.
 (Well ours are at least!)
 Having completed hundreds, if not thousands, of RFPs across industries, they understand the ins and outs, the ups and downs and everything in between.

 - Time.
 Time is money and money is time.
 According to Boardroom Metrics, on average, a business who chooses to respond to their first RFP alone dedicates 100 hours, while businesses who choose to outsource their first RFP, on average, invest only 25 hours.
-Regardless of the avenue chosen, businesses will begin to see a decrease in average time spent responding to RFPs; however, businesses that begin by outsourcing learn how to respond both a) more efficiently and b) to more RFPs.
+Regardless of the avenue chosen, businesses will begin to see a decrease in average time spent responding to RFPs; however, businesses that begin by hiring an RFP writer learn how to respond both a) more efficiently and b) to more RFPs.

 - Cost.
 When weighing the cost of hiring an RFP writer, know you are hiring them for their expertise in delivering high-quality responses.
-We recommend reading What it Costs to Hire an Outsource RFP Writer by Boardroom Metrics that compares the basic costs of outsourcing RFP writing to hiring an internal writer.
+We recommend reading What it Costs to Hire an Outsource RFP Writer by Boardroom Metrics which compares the basic costs of outsourcing RFP writing to hiring an internal writer.
 Their findings are not surprising when it comes to new businesses vying for public sector contracts.
-External writers save on total time investment, and on average, most clients see ROI by their second RFP.
+Hired RFP writers save on total time investment, and on average, most clients see ROI by their second RFP.